MohdShabaz1142/Employee-sorting-collection-project2/README.md

 # Employee-sorting-collection-project2
-sorting the employees byName, byid and bySalary
+Simple java project using collecion as database and sorting the employees byName, byid and bySalary